-We expect and teach tenants in Rappahannock County to pay rent on time.
-Nearly every tenant we've ever managed has taken advantage of the grace period at some point during their tenancy, but we are very diligent about explaining that rent is due on the first day of the month.
+We expect and train renters in Rappahannock County to remit rent on time.
+Nearly every renter we've ever managed has taken advantage of the grace period at some point during their tenancy, but we are very persistent about explaining that rent is due on the first day of the month.
 After the first day of the month, the lease allows for a grace period because sometimes unexpected events can cause the best laid plans to go wrong.
-If the tenant pays during the grace period, there is no late fee charged to the tenant.
+If the tenant pays during the grace period, there is no late fee charged to the renter.

-When the tenant pays late we collect a late fee to cover the additional costs this imposes on us.
+If the renter pays late we collect a late fee to cover the additional costs this imposes on us.
 It's no more or less work to take one late rent check to the bank than to take a stack of timely checks to the bank.

-a good source for landlords in Rappahannock County
+a good source for property owners in Rappahannock County

-- Before you move a tenant into your rental property in Rappahannock County
+- Before you move a tenant into your rental in Rappahannock County

 - Collections and evictions